KMaleesha/RP-2023-025/README.md

 > The main objective of this research component is to provide a solution to identify the phonological errors of the word that child speaks to the application.
 When child speaks a word with mispronunciations and incompatible letters, system identify the position of the incorrect letter and the letter category.

 IT20245238 - Arachchi O.B.K

+> To create a system that automates the process of transcribing audio of children, helping speech language pathologists keep track of child’s progress to ensure child is making steady progress towards the goal.